The 2019-2020 Cohort kicked off its Fellowship with a retreat on the Wellesley College campus in September 2019.

 - Product preparation and writing for dissemination, such as briefing papers, workshops, curricula, and articles for professional publication;

-- Two retreats at Wellesley College, led by NIOST and NWP (travel stipend provided);
+- A fall retreat at Wellesley College, led by NIOST (travel stipend provided);

 - A participation stipend upon successful completion.

 Who Is It for?

 The NASM Fellowship is for mid-career OST, education, or youth development professionals who demonstrate a commitment to the field.
 NASM fellows are selected by application, and over a two-year process engage in reflection, inquiry and writing activities that position them to inform and contribute to the quality of OST programs, practice, and the broader field.